scholarships and grants

 Cornell University and Johnson have entered agreement with the U.S, Department of Veterans Affairs (VA) to participate in the Yellow Ribbon Program, a supplement to the Post-9/11 educational benefit that further defrays the cost of higher education for military veterans.
 Veterans eligible for VA benefits should contact their Veterans Administration regional office for eligibility.
-(Please note, if you are currently on active duty status and you are 100% Post 9/11 eligible, you will need to be released from active duty no later than August 1 to use the full VA benefit.
+(Please note, if you are currently on active duty status and you are 100% Post 9/11 eligible, you will need to be released from active duty no later than July 30 to use the Yellow Ribbon portion of your benefit for the fall term.
 Once you have obtained your certificate of eligibility letter from the VA, please forward to Johnson’s Financial Aid Office.)
 Cornell's Office of the University Registrar will process all forms.
 For further information please visit the VA website at http://www.gibill.va.gov/

 College Scholarships, Grants, Competitions and Awards Resources.
 You can search the Web for free on the following sites:

 Scholarship information is also available online from select sources:

 The Little Family Foundation MBA Fellowship Award:

 The Paul and Daisy Soros Fellowships for New Americans: Public Service Scholarship Program (PDF form):